Australian Agriculture: Horticulture

 Source data includes:

-• Industry production, value, yield and grower counts
+• industry production, value, yield and grower counts

-• Tree crop mapping (avocados and macadamias).
+• crop mapping (avocados, macadamias, bananas and wine grapes).

 Collection method